RB-Lab/tribalizm/docs/specs.md

 ## Roles

--   Member
--   Chief
--   Shaman
--   Quest head
--   Stranger – a user that is not a member of the tribe
+-   User – a user that is not a member of the tribe
+-   Member – User's role in tribe
+-   Candidate member – a member of a tribe that is not accepted yet
+-   Quest head (Idea starter)
 -   Admin
+-   System – checks that run on timers
 -   Developer

 ## Use Cases

-1.  ✅ A _stranger_ looks through the list of available _tribes_ to find one to join
-2.  ❕ A _stranger_ gets request to set their city when they don't want to share coordinates
-3.  ❕ A _stranger_ searches available _tribes_ to find one to join
-4.  ✅ A _stranger_ views a _tribe_ info to decide if they want to join
-5.  ❕ A _stranger_ gets proposal to start a _tribe chapter_ when they open link to the tribe not in their area
-6.  🤔 A _stranger_ becomes _user_ ­– this is probably about user's screen, e.g. in what tribes
-    they're member, see i.
-9
-7.  ✅ A _user_ fills an _application_ to join a _tribe_
-8.  ✅ A _tribe chief_ gets _users_ _application_ and requests the _initiation quest_ with
-    proposed date and place
-9.  ❕ A _tribe chief_ views _user_
-10. ✅ A _user_ gets quest proposal and can accept it or propose another date/place
-11. ✅ A _user_ gets notified that quest accepted
-12. ✅ A _tribe chief or shaman_ approves or declines _application_,
-13. ✅ A _tribe shaman_ gets _users_ _application_ accepted by the _chief_ and requests the
-    second _initiation quest_ with proposed date and place
-14. ✅ An _admin_ adds a new tribe
-15. ✅ An _admin_ adds member to a tribe and set their charisma and wisdom scores
-16. ❕ An _admin_ adds a _union_ and associate some _tribes_ with it
-17. ❕ A trusted _user_ starts their own tribe
-18. ✅ An _admin_ notifies a _chief_ that it is time to gather a _brainstorm_
-19. ❕ The _system_ notifies a _chief_ that it is time to gather a _brainstorm_ when there is not very much ongoing quests left (e.g. < 20% members)
-20. ✅ A _tribe chief_ declares a _brainstorm_ date
-21. ✅ A _member_ gets notification about declared _brainstorm_ (note: skip candidates)
-22. ✅ A _member_ gets invite to just started _brainstorm_
-23. ✅ A _member_ adds a _quest idea_
-24. ✅ The _system_ transitions _brainstorm_ to voting state
-25. ✅ A _member_ vote for a _quest idea_
-26. ✅ The _system_ transitions _brainstorm_ to finished state
-27. ✅ The _system_ makes a coordination _quest_ from popular _quest ideas_ and assigns it to entry
-    starter and most charismatic or most wise up-voted _member_; it balances amount of assigned quests; ~~it uses random noise;~~ it assign quest without date and place
-28. ❕ The _system_ notifies a _chief_ that it is time to divide a tribe in two (when there is more than 200 members)
-29. ✅ A _member_ creates a sub-quest, edits its description
-30. ✅ The _system_ assigns sub-quest to one of up-voted _member_
-31. ✅ A _member_ declares _gathering_; all members of the tribe or all upwoters are notified about time, place and theme of the gathering
-32. ✅ A _member_ creates a re-quest (repeat of the same quest) – 🤔 for what??
-33. ✅ The _system_ makes an introduction _quest_ and assigns it to those pair of members that never had one
-34. ❕ A _member_ who made a coordination _sub-quest_ may request a report on its completion
-35. ❕ The _system_ makes a report _quest_ when coordination _sub-quest_ is over
-36. ✅ The _system_ asks on "how was the quest"
-    -   two hours after initiation/introduction quests
-    -   five hours after coordination quest ~~(or next morning, if after 21)~~
-    -   next day morning after _gathering_
-37. ❕ A _member_ fucks up a _quest_ (i.e. quest is not done) and want to re-negotiate it
-38. ✅ A _member_ casts scores for _gathering_
-39. ✅ A _member_ casts scores for introduction and coordination quests: charisma and wisdom of the counterpart.
-These scores are being applied to counterpart's scores as soon, as they have 5 scores casted
-40. ✅ A _shaman_, _chief_, and new _member_ cast their scores on initiation quests.
-Those also will be applied only when %5=0
-41. ✅ A _member_ sets scores for _gathering_: its awesomeness, this score propagates to charisma of those who participated on coordination of this _quest_
-    -   NOTE: not all quests have execution quest at the end
-42. ❕ A _tribe chief_ delegates their responsibilities to any _member_ with _trust_
-43. ✅ A score for _gathering_ is applied to all organizing _members_ charisma immediately
-44. ✅ A score casted by another _member_ ia applied to _member_ charisma & wisdom after each 5 votes
-45. ✅ A _member_ rejects _quest_ (except initiation)
-46. ✅ The _system_ reassigns rejected _quest_ to another member (see use-cases 27 & 30)
-47. ✅ The _system_ makes most charismatic member tribe _chief_
-48. ✅ The _system_ makes most wise member tribe _shaman_
-49. ❕ The _system_ notifies tribe members that tribe have new _chief_ or _shaman_
-50. ❕ A _member_ wants to leave the game (inc. _chief_ and _shaman_)
-51. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other time period? or add to calendar)
-52. ❕ A _tribe chief_ wants to rename tribe and change description

-Done: 35, In progress: 0, Must: 0, Should: 16, total: 52
+❗️ – must, ❓ – must check, ❕– should, ✅ – done

+1.  ✅ A _user_ gets request share their location via coordinates or via text
+2.  ✅ A _user_ looks through the list of available _tribes_ to find one to join
+3.  ✅ A _user_ looks in _astral_ if there is no local tribe
+4.  ✅ A _user_ creates an _astral_ tribe if they didn't find any suitable tribe
+5.  ❕ A _user_ searches available _tribes_ to find one to join
+6.  ✅ A _user_ views a _tribe_ info to decide if they want to join
+7.  ❗️ An _astral tribe_ gets incarnated in city as soon as there 5 (or 3?) members
+8. Initiation
+    1. ✅ A _user_ fills an _application_ to join a _tribe_
+    2. ❗️ A randomly chosen _member_ receives _candidate members_ _application_ and requests the
+       _initiation quest_ with proposed date and place
+    3. ❕ A _member_ views _users_ profile
+    4. ❓ A _candidate member_ gets quest proposal and can accept it or propose another date/place
+    5. ❓ A _(candidate) member_ gets notified that quest accepted
+    6. ❓ A _member_ approves or declines _application_,
+    7. ❗️ A next _member_ is randomly chosen and the process repeats 2 times (3 member in total).
+It is enough 1 decline to decline candidate.
+It is needed 3 approves to approve a candidate
+9. Brainstorm
+    1.  ❗️ The _system_ gathers a _brainstorm_ when there is not very much ongoing quests left (e.g. <
+        20% members)
+    2.  ✅ A _member_ gets notification about declared _brainstorm_ (note: skip _candidates_)
+    3.  ✅ A _member_ gets invite to just started _brainstorm_
+    4.  ✅ A _member_ adds a _quest idea_
+    5.  ✅ The _system_ transitions _brainstorm_ to voting state
+    6.  ✅ A _member_ vote for a _quest idea_
+    7.  ✅ The _system_ transitions _brainstorm_ to finished state
+10. Coordination
+    1.  ✅ The _system_ makes a coordination _quest_ from popular _quest ideas_ and assigns it to entry
+        starter and most charismatic or most wise up-voted _member_; it balances amount of assigned quests; ~~it uses random noise;~~ it assign quest without date and place than 200 members)
+    2.  ✅ A _member_ creates a sub-quest, edits its description
+    3.  ✅ The _system_ assigns sub-quest to one of up-voted _member_
+    4.  ✅ A _member_ rejects _quest_ (except initiation)
+    5.  ✅ A _member_ declares _gathering_; all members of the tribe or all upwoters are notified about time, place and theme of the gathering
+    6.  ✅ A _member_ creates a re-quest (repeat of the same quest) if more discussion is needed
+    7.  ❕ A _member_ who made a coordination _sub-quest_ may request a kick-off quest
+    8.  ❕ A _member_ who made a coordination _sub-quest_ may request a report on its completion
+    9.  ❕ The _system_ makes a report _quest_ when coordination _sub-quest_ is over
+    10. ✅ The _system_ reassigns rejected _quest_ to another member (see use-cases 10.1 & 10.3)
+11. ✅ The _system_ makes an introduction _quest_ and assigns it to those pair of members that never had one (nor they have an initiation quests)
+12. ❕ A _member_ fucks up a _quest_ (i.e. quest is not done) and want to re-negotiate it
+13. ❕ A _member_ wants to leave the game
+14. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other time period? or add to calendar)
+15. ❕ A _tribe chief_ wants to rename tribe and change description
+16. ❕ A _member_ wants to list all their quests

+Done: 20, In progress: 0, Must: 4, Must check: 3, Should: 10, total: 37

 ## Entities

+-   \[System\] (Tasks, Dispatcher, Scheduler, Bus)
--   System (?????)
+-   City
--   Location (coordinates, radius, parent location)
--   User (id, /tg-name/, members, location)
+-   User (id, name, city, timezone)
--   Tribe (name, description, logo, vocabulary (tribe/club/order/league/church), members, chief, shaman, union, location)
+-   Tribe (name, description, logo, city, astralParent)
--   Union (id, name?, logo?)
 -   Quest (type (coordination/initiation/introduction/execution), status
     (accepted/proposed/declined/done) description, date, place, assigned members)
 -   Gathering